 And finally, Canon Hannan would have been well aware of the war being waged between two factions of the Catholic Church over the soul and the future direction of All Hallows.

-In his time there, it had been a purely voluntary organisation reporting to no one in the Catholic Hierarchy, but in the 1870s, when support for the Fenians was strongest, it acquired a reputation for poor administration and indiscipline, much to the annoyance of Cardinal Cullen.
+In his time there, it had been a purely voluntary organisation reporting to no one in the Catholic Hierarchy, but in the 1870s, when support for the Fenians was strongest, it acquired a reputation for poor administration and indiscipline, much to the annoyance of Dublin’s Cardinal Cullen.
 By 1891 the issues had reached the Pope.
 A month after Hannan’s death, a new chapter would begin with the college to be run by the order of the Vincentians.
 Hannan must have been greatly saddened by the civil war for control of his Alma Mater.

 Death

 So by the spring of 1891, he did not have his troubles to seek.
 He succumbed to a flu bug in May that year, but instead of convalescing sufficiently, returned to duty too quickly.
-His weakened defenses were then breached by pneumonia.
-On medical advice he went to stay with friends in the fresher air of Dunfermline, some 18 miles north of Edinburgh, but he lasted only a short time and died on 24 June with his younger brother, now a priest at Denny, in attendance.
+His weakened defences were then breached by pneumonia.
+On medical advice he went to stay with friends in the fresher air of Dunfermline, some 18 miles north of Edinburgh, but he lasted only a short time and died on 24 June with his younger brother, by then a priest at Denny, in attendance.

 His body was returned to Edinburgh by train over the engineering marvel that is the Forth Bridge, opened only the year before, and built, ironically, by many of his parishioners.